 The CTIA and its carrier members have recognized the need for point-of-sale (POS) SMS opt-ins.
-Accordingly, they have decided to enact additional rules and conditions for business to consumer (B2C) short code messaging campaigns that opt-in consumers at at POS.
-Most of the enacted rules benefit the consumer but there are two rules which seem to be made without the customers best interests in mind.
-Lets go over the new rules one by one:
+Accordingly, they have decided to enact additional rules and conditions for business to consumer (B2C) shortcode messaging campaigns that opt-in consumers at POS.
+Most of the enacted rules benefit the consumer but there are two rules which seem to be made without the customers’ best interests in mind.
+Let us go over the new rules one by one:

 Users must confirm their participation with an MO message.
 Before users are subscribed to any POS program, they must either reply to a pushed MT message or send a keyword.

 This was already a CTIA requirement and a good one.
 All point-of-sale opt-ins use phone number entry forms and whether the clerk or the customer enters the number into the form, the customer should confirm their opt-in on their phone by replying YES.

 Initial MT messages requesting opt-in confirmation must be sent within 48 hours of a POS.
 After customers agree to receive text messages on location, they must receive a pushed MT message requesting service confirmation in a timely manner (within 48 hours).

 This is a fantastic rule to ensure a great customer experience.
-The reason is that there are many point of sale systems that ‘batch’ data uploads nightly instead of processing data in real time.
+The reason is that there are many points of sale systems that ‘batch’ data uploads nightly instead of processing data in real-time.
 For the best customer experience, people should be getting the opt-in SMS notification on their phone immediately rather than days later when the POS data is processed.

 Opt-in confirmation MT messages must include language reminding users of the location where they signed up for text services.
 Initial MT messages requesting opt-in confirmation must remind users about their interest in the text program.
 For example, a message might state, “You requested Shoe City messages at your local store!
 Reply Y to confirm your subscription.
 Message and data rates may apply.”